spankyed/Vishva/README.md

 ```

 #### Who will use is it?
 ⋅⋅⋅Lets say an employer wants to hire you..
-They'd go to your website, see a 3D simulation of what your up to IRL, ask your chat bot- "Why should I hire you?", get a relevant response.
+They'd go to your website, see a 3D simulation of what your up to IRL, ask your chat bot— "Why should I hire you?"— get a relevant response.
 And then perhaps you'd be notified through a phone application that you have a potential job opportunity and you should intervene.

 ⋅⋅⋅Or perhaps you haven't talked to Mom in a while.
 She'd go to your site, see what you are doing, talk to your chatbo-
 On 2nd thought, you should probably still call Mom once a week.